mattlean/lean-js-app-starter/docs/debugging.md

 # Debugging

-## Node.js applications with Visual Studio Code
+## Node.js applications & Electron main processes with Visual Studio Code

 In Visual Studio Code, open the "Run and Debug" sidebar.
-Then select one of the following options in its configuration dropdown:
+Then use one of the following options in its configuration dropdown:

-### 1. Attach to Running App
+### 1. Attach to Running App or Attach to Running Main Process

-Use this option if you already have the Node.js app running in debug mode.
-You can start the Node.js app in debug mode using the `start:debug` `package.json` script.
-The Docker dev environment already uses this `package.json` script by default, so use this option if you're using it.
+Select this option if you already have the Node.js app or main process running in debug mode and hit the green play button to start debugging.

+You can run debug mode using the `start:debug` `package.json` script.
+You can alternatively use `dev` `package.json` script as well since under-the-hood it just reuses the `start:debug` script.

+Note that for Node.js apps, the Docker dev environment already runs the app in debug mode by default.
+Therefore once the container is running you can skip straight to using this option in the dropdown.

-### 2. Launch & Attach to App
+### 2. Launch & Attach to App or Launch & Attach to Main Process

-Use this option if the Node.js app is not currently running.
-It will start the app in debug mode.
-Note that this does require a build of the Node.js app to already exist, so if one isn't already available you will need to run the build process first before using this option.
+Select this option if the Node.js app or main process is not currently running and hit the green play button to start debugging.
+This will start the app in debug mode.

+Note that this does require a build to already exist, so if one isn't already available you will need to run the build process first before using this option.
-Finally, hit the green play button to start debugging.

 ## Frontend applications with Google Chrome